 • Double Exposure Risk: You’re exposed to both your FX position and BTC’s price swings.
 Even if your trade is right, BTC volatility can wreck your margin.

 • Thin Liquidity on Some Pairs: Just because you can trade doesn’t mean you should.
-Some brokers offer exotic pairs with poor depth — one fat finger can blow your stop.
+Some brokers offer exotic pairs with poor depth.

 • No FDIC, No Safety Net: This isn’t your local bank account.
 If the platform goes down, you’re on your own.
 Bitcoin forex trading is pure counterparty risk.